|

 the ISU leaders still live on this earth or if they moved

+to another planet.
 In their document they say that the New Judging System used

 at the Grand Prix events requires extensive (and I add very